XRPL-Labs/xumm-sdk-py/README.md

 ## TODO: Debugging (logging)

 The XUMM SDK will emit debugging info when invoked with a debug environment variable configured like: `DEBUG=xumm-sdk*`

 You'll see the XUMM SDK debug messages if you invoke your script instead of this:

 ```
-node myApp.js
+python3 playground.js
 ```

 like this:

 ```
-DEBUG=xumm-sdk* node myApp.js
+DEBUG=xumm-sdk-py* python3 playground.js
 ```

 ## Development